Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Replica calculation

 \subsection{Conformal Map and Quantum-Classical Split}

 Up to this point, our analysis applies to any field theory with a well-defined Euclidean action.
 Specializing to the free-boson theory \eqref{euclideanaction} allows for further simplification of the replica partition function \eqref{replicapartitionfunction} using the CFT toolkit.
-However, there is a caveat to being able to use CFT methods — it assumes that \textit{all} measurement outcomes $\m$ flow to conformally invariant (Dirichlet) boundary conditions with a \textit{uniform} field value.
-There exist boundary conditions on the lattice, such as the ferromagnetic $\ket{\uparrow\uparrow\uparrow\dots}$, that in fact do not flow to such conformal boundary conditions under RG \cite{Stéphan_2014,PhysRevB.93.125139}.
-While true, such a breaking of conformal invariance is only true near the boundary and so one may expect contributions from such ``bad'' boundary conditions to be small in practice when considering an average over all boundary conditions.
+However, there is a caveat to being able to use CFT methods — it effectively assumes that \textit{all} measurement outcomes $\m$ flow to conformally invariant (Dirichlet) boundary conditions with a \textit{uniform} field value.
+There exist boundary conditions on the lattice, such as the ferromagnetic $\ket{\uparrow\uparrow\uparrow\dots}$, that in fact do not flow to such conformal boundary conditions under RG \cite{Stéphan_2014,PhysRevB.93.125139}, and are not even captured in the framework of bosonization which assumes a linear dispersion.
+Despite this, outcomes of this nature do not seem to play a role in the cumulants of MIE.
+A good reason for this is because such outcomes have global charge $\sim O(L)$ and are more than exponentially rare in their occurence at half-filling.
+From a CFT point of view, such a breaking of conformal invariance is only true near the boundary and so one may expect contributions from such ``bad'' boundary conditions to be small in practice when considering an average over all boundary conditions.
 Previous work \cite{Lin2023probingsign, PhysRevB.109.195128, khanna2025measurementinducedentanglementconformalfield} shows numerical evidence for the MIE being conformally invariant suggesting that this is indeed true, thereby justifying the usage of standard CFT machinery in this case.
-In this work, we also find this to be true of the higher cumulants, hence also justifying this for the calculation of the cumulants presented in this work. \\ With this caveat in mind, we continue with the simplification of \eqref{finalgeneralizedpartition} by performing a conformal map $\bar w_n(z)$ from the $n$-sheeted Riemann surface $\mc M_n$ with slits in $B$ to a cylinder $\mc C(n)$ of length $h(\zeta)/n$ with \cite{Rajabpour_2016, Kythe2019handbook, antonini_holographic_2022}
+In this work, we also find this to be true of the higher cumulants, hence also justifying this for the calculation of the cumulants presented in this work.
+Finally, for the reasons outlined above, we regard the use of the conformal map as justified.
+Importantly, however, we still keep the measurement outcome $\m(x)$ explicitly as a random, spatially varying Dirichlet boundary field; see, for example, Eq.~\eqref{bcprerotn}.
+Thus, we do not assume uniform boundary conditions at the level of field theory.\\ With this in mind, we continue with the simplification of \eqref{finalgeneralizedpartition} by performing a conformal map $\bar w_n(z)$ from the $n$-sheeted Riemann surface $\mc M_n$ with slits in $B$ to a cylinder $\mc C(n)$ of length $h(\zeta)/n$ with \cite{Rajabpour_2016, Kythe2019handbook, antonini_holographic_2022}

 and circumference $\beta = 2\pi$ (see bottom of Fig.~\ref{setup}), where $k = (1-\sqrt{1-\zeta})/(1+\sqrt{1-\zeta})$, and $\mc K(k) = \int_0^{\pi/2}d\theta/(\sqrt{1-k^2\sin^2\theta})$ is an elliptic integral. $\zeta$ here is the cross-ratio given by $\zeta = w_{12}w_{34}w^{-1}_{13}w^{-1}_{24}$ with $w_{ij} = (L/\pi)\sin(\pi(x_i-x_j)/L)$ being the chord length.
 Consequently, we will see that all ensuing expressions depend only on the conformally invariant variable $h(\zeta)$ generated by this map, making their conformal invariance manifest.